 Stanthorpe, QLD

-In the south of Queensland lies the small town of Stanthorpe.
+In south Queensland lies the small town of Stanthorpe.
 Not much to do there, but perfect if you are looking for a fruit picking job!

 Griffith, NSW